PaulRoebuck.co.uk

 Above all reinforce, persist, constantly restate and measure compliance.

-NMF’s will ultimately comply, otherwise they risk being at fault, which is intolerable for them.
+FOF’s will ultimately comply, otherwise they risk being at fault, which is intolerable for them.

 Do certain roles favour certain behaviour types?